Inklingo

 nounB2formal

-Use 'monta' when 'importance' refers to the high value, significance, or consequence of a matter, often in a more formal or business context.
+Use 'monta' to refer to the value or significance of something, often in a more formal or business context.

 A large, organized pile of golden coins on a wooden table.